kensanata/emacswiki-light-theme/README.md

  [x] try orange text for links - too garish
  [x] make gotobar text smaller
  [x] make logo and gotobar narrower to use less space
+ [x] make a menu bar along top for the search box and logo/sitetitle

+* Other
  [ ] make new logo with 'emacswiki' in it
- [ ] make a menu bar along top for the search box and logo/sitetitle
- [ ] logo with E/macs/ W/iki/

-* Other
  [ ] change menu items from "SiteMap" to "Site Map", etc
  [ ] update the favicon
  [ ] add links to emacs main page, manuals, twitter, rss